Photo by Sara Kurfeß on Unsplash

 The images you plan to post to your Twitter profile will come across as more professional, unique and engaging if they bear your brand’s visual identity.

-Remember that branding is all about consistency – and consistency is extremely important when managing your brand on different digital channels.
+Remember that branding is all about consistency, which is extremely important when managing your brand on different digital channels.

-Branded visuals create a link between your Twitter feed, website, online ads, Facebook profile and other digital platforms.
+Branded visuals create a link between your Twitter feed, website, online ads, Facebook profile, and other digital platforms.
 They help you promote your business and gain recognition from your followers.
+To enhance this integration, you can embed Twitter feed on website, providing visitors with real-time updates and increasing engagement with your social media presence.

 If your business has a brand style guide book, built by an expert digital marketing agency, containing instructions for applying your brand’s logo, colors and typography to all channels, it would be advisable to apply these to Twitter as well.